836541/network-scanner/README.md

 3- MacVendor Lookup

+4- Can create logs with the output

-4- Error if a non IPv4 is inputed.
+5- Error if a non IPv4 is inputed.

 --------------------------
 **LEGACY_HOSTSCAN.PY**
 ---------------------------
 1- The real-time scan of this version doesn't update IPs that leave the network, it only updates new hosts.
+(Also the output isnt as clean because this version doesnt use a function to clear terminal)

 Useful if you don't want to miss the IPs/MACs that leave the network.